ErikBoesen/erikboesen.github.io/_posts/2017-04-21-build-a-home-server.md

 categories: tech programming
 photo: https://pbs.twimg.com/media/C2aOd1bXEAABT_1.jpg:large
 ---
 Running a personal server is an excellent idea for even casual programmers.
 It allows you to be able to easily offload constant tasks like running a chatbot, ~~a botnet C&C server,~~ or even a website, all of which would be inconvenient if not impossible to run on one's personal laptop or other computer.
+Many people turn to using a VPS to run services like these.
 While that's definitely a good solution for some situations -- such as hosting a high-traffic website -- running a server at home is often a superior option for several reasons:

 * Cost.
 A VPS with only 512MB RAM can cost five dollars per month, or 60 dollars per year.
 Running your own server costs essentially nothing.
 * Control.
 As sysadmin, you control everything and don't have to be beholden to a company if you want to switch to a non-standard distribution, mess with your hardware, etc.
 * Coolness.
 This isn't a real reason, but it's pretty neat to have a whirring box sitting in your study.
 Take that, Digital Ocean.

 During this post, I'm going to be guiding you through a process I used to set up my home server and explaining my own configuration.
 You do not have to set anything up the way I did.
 This is just what works for me.
+I encourage you to experiment and figure out what works best for you.

 ## Finding a server
 You really don't need a top-of-the-line server rack or an ultra-powerful overclocked gaming-quality PC to run a home server.
 The computer I use is an [HP Compaq dc5750 Microtower](http://h20564.www2.hp.com/hpsc/doc/public/display?docId=emr_na-c01383214) with 2GB of RAM and an 80GB HDD.
 Definitely not top of the line, but for what my server is used for, it works more than well enough.
-I highly recommend using a desktop computer rather than a laptop.
+I highly recommend using a desktop tower rather than a laptop.

 For those who don't have a computer to use: I've noticed a surprisingly large number of people have an old PC sitting around in an attic or otherwise unused.
 By just asking around to my neighbors several years ago, I got a couple PCs that people had no use for and had simply not had an opportunity to dispose of.
 After a little while, I had the idea to industrialize the process, and posted to OurCommonPlace, a now-defunct website which allowed citizens to post notices, invitations, questions, and items they were selling to be viewed by people in their town.
 I asked if anyone had old computers they were willing to pass on to me for research and experimentation, and promised to properly recycle anything I didn't need (and did).
 I collected at least 20 computers over the course of a few months.

 More recently, I did the same thing on [NextDoor](https://nextdoor.com), which is still active, and in just a week, accumulated 16 assorted computers -- about 50/50 between laptops and desktops.
 Several didn't have hard drives, unfortunately, but at least 10 were in working condition.

-I ended up giving away most of the computers after messing with Linux on them and playing with their hardware, but I kept one as a personal computer for a few years, and another to use as my personal server.
+I ended up giving away most of the computers after messing with Linux on them and playing with their hardware, but I kept one to use as my primary laptop for a few years, and another to use as my personal server.

 ## Setting up your hardware
 For running your server, you'll need these supplies: